joshuagenders/Lupi/Readme.md

 E.g.

 ```
-PeriodAverage > 150 for 10 periods
+failed if PeriodAverage > 150 for 10 periods
-Min < 30.42 for 10 seconds
+passed if Min < 30.42 for 10 seconds
-Mean >= 600 for 10 minutes
+failed if Mean >= 600 for 10 minutes
 ```

 # License